 I have seen first-hand the results of a well-informed and supported hospice patient and family, and knowing what to expect in a very difficult life transition can transform the death experience for all involved.
 Sitting at the patient’s bedside as a hospice professional is sacred space.
 This experience prepared me to move outside of my comfort zone and unfurl the wings that were given to me, and reach others who would benefit from the information in the booklets.

 What lights a fire in my soul?
 Reaching thousands of people, nationwide and beyond, who have questions about the end-of-life issues, and writing the booklets with intentional attention to the delivery of information in a soft, compassionate, and inviting manner.
 With the website, word of mouth, and the belief that this was a large part of my life’s purpose, my dream was launched and Wings of Change Publications was born.

 There is something to be said about throwing caution to the wind to launch a dream.
-I trust that when one does the right thing, it will fly.
+I trust that when you do the right thing, you will fly.
 You are a part of our flight!
 Thank you for being a part of our unfurling and for visiting our site.
 We have a lot of helpful ideas and articles in store for you!
-Be sure to follow us on Facebook, Twitter, Instagram, and Pinterest, and sign up for our newsletters and future blog posts.
+Be sure to follow us on Facebook, Twitter, Instagram, and LinkedIn and sign up for our TEND newsletters and future blog posts.

 Check back with us often.
 We will build community here, and you’ll want to be a part of it.
 We promise.